neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 As can be seen from this equation, this amounts to the fairly simple operation fitting a straight line that relates :math:`p(t)` and :math:`r(t)` at every sampling point.

 Finally, some detection criterion has to be applied to decide whether an event has occurred at a sampling point.
-Two options are available in ``Stimfit``: Jonas et al.,(1993) suggests to use the linear correlation coefficient between the optimally scaled template and the data, whereas Clements and Bekkers (1997) compare the scaling factor with the noise standard deviation.
+Two options are available in ``Stimfit``: Jonas et al.,(1993) [#Jonas1993]_suggests to use the linear correlation coefficient between the optimally scaled template and the data, whereas Clements and Bekkers (1997) [#ClemensBekkers1997]_ compare the scaling factor with the noise standard deviation.

 A practical guide to event detection
 ====================================